HelloIloveGimkit2/florr.io/docs/docs/intro.md

 ## Create a new script

-You can start off by going to the [Tampermonkey Dashboard](chrome-extension://dhdgffkkebhmkfjojejmpbldmpobfkfo/options.html#url=aHR0cDovL2xvY2FsaG9zdDozMDAwL2RvY3MvaW50cm8=&nav=dashboard)
+You can start off by going to the Tampermonkey Dashboard.
+Click on the extension, then click "Dashboard".

 <details>
   <summary>It should look a little something like this</summary>